 Watch out for offerings that tout inflated returns and security of little or no risk.

-For example, a salesperson for the Kelcas offering allegedly told a potential investor, “I guess the only risk involved is if the Brent crashes,” a reference to the benchmark for worldwide oil prices.
+For example, in a recent case, a person claiming to be an agent for an oil and gas company allegedly told a potential investor, “I guess the only risk involved is if the Brent crashes,” a reference to the benchmark for worldwide oil prices.
 That’s far cry from the myriad risks associated with drilling for oil.

 How is the money being spent?